millette17/Coursera-Getting-and-Cleaning-Data/README.md

 # Getting and Cleaning Data - Course Project

-This repository hosts the R script (code) and documentation files for the Coursera Data Science's track course "Getting and Cleaning data".
+This repository contains the R script (code) and documentation files for the Coursera Data Science's track course "Getting and Cleaning data".

 ## Files